eramons/eck-lab/k8s/elasticsearch/fleet/README.md

 # Fleet Overlay

-This overlay can be built on top of _base_ or on top of _ingress_.
+This overlay is built on top of _base_.
 It deploys Fleet and the Elastic Agent as part of the Elastic Stack environment in Kubernetes.

 Fleet is used to manage and monitor Elastic Agents in a centralized manner.
 The Elastic Agents can be used to collect logs, metrics and APM data.